Chymyst/chymyst-core/docs/chymyst-core.md

 To facilitate this control, `Chymyst Core` implements the thread pool feature.

+Each RS uses a special thread pool (the `reactionPool`).
+The reaction pool contains two sets of threads:

+1. A common thread executor for running reactions.
+This thread executor can have one or more threads.
-Each RS uses a thread pool for running reactions (the `reactionPool`) and a single, dedicated thread for deciding new reactions (the `schedulerExecutor`).
+2. A single, dedicated scheduler thread for deciding new reactions (called the `schedulerExecutor` in the code).

-By default, the reaction pools is statically allocated and shared by all RSs.
+By default, the reaction sites use a statically allocated reaction pool that is shared by all RSs.

-Users can create custom thread pools and specify, for any given RS, on which thread pool each reaction will run.
+Users can create custom reaction pools and specify, for any given RS, on which pool each reaction will run.

+The dedicated scheduler thread is part of a reaction pool, although it is separate and free of contention with reaction tasks.
+If two reaction sites share their reaction pool, they also share the scheduler thread.

+Also note that the total number of threads in the JVM is limited to about 2,000.
+Thus, creating many thousands of new reaction pools is impossible.

 ## Creating a custom thread pool